 Here, the devotional Meera says that Holi means to forget all the customs, hypocrisies and pseudo modesty, self-analyze ourselves and affectionately surrender to the Lord.

-Holi helps to bring the society together and strengthen the secular fabric of our country because the festival is celebrated by non-Hindus also.
+Holi helps to bring the society together and strengthen the secular fabric of our country.
+Since Non-Hindus of the country also celebreate holi with utmost fun and belief.
 Everybody celebrates together with the feeling of bonhomie and brotherhood.

 It is natural for the body to experience some tardiness due to the change from the cold to the heat in the atmosphere.
 To counteract this, people sing loudly and their movements are brisk.
 All of this helps to rejuvenate the system of the human body.
 Biologists believe the liquid dye penetrates the body and enters into the pores that strengthen the ions in the body and add health and beauty to it.